 Use elements like photos, screenshots, and infographics to visualize data and enhance your message.
 You may want to consider investing in video content too, which is becoming an increasingly popular alternative to written content.

 Some copywriters only want to focus on the words on the page.
-If you’re working with an outside web development company, ask them to include photos, screenshots, or even infographics to visualize data and enhance your message.
+If you’re working with an outside web design company, ask them to include photos, screenshots, or even infographics to visualize data and enhance your message.

 Medical information is almost always complicated and hard to explain.
 Here’s an example from CVCA, a veterinary practice who used an infographic to educate their clients about pet heart disease.

 Beautifully written content does you no good if no one can find it.
 That’s why Search Engine Optimization is such a huge part of website copywriting – to make sure your website shows up in search results.

 But even most good writers aren’t SEO experts too.
 Researching and writing copy that’s optimized for search engines requires a slightly different skill set.
 That’s one of the reasons why it’s so helpful to work with a web development company that can provide both copywriting and search engine optimization.
 As business owners, we have enough on our plates, and we can’t be experts in everything.

 Without diving too deep into the details, here a few SEO marketing best practices that your copy should reflect, and some of the things an SEO-focused content writer should be talking about:

 While SEO marketing is critical, it’s important not to get carried away and forget that your primary audience is people, not search engines.
 Sometimes businesses actually ruin their website content by stuffing it so full of keywords that they alienate their human readers.